-- dedicated sighting surveys have been conducted in the western North Pacific since 2010 and additional surveys targeted towards Bryde's whales were planned for 2012 and beyond; - lower latitudinal waters in the eastern North Pacific will be covered during the IWC-POWER research programme during 2013-15; - (3) there are currently no genetic samples for sub-area 2 (east of 180°).
-It is expected that biopsy samples will be collected from Bryde's whales during the IWC-POWER research programme; and - (4) new genetic samples have been obtained for sub-area 1 (west of 180°) during JARPN II as well as other sources, but the data have yet to be analysed.
+- (1) Dedicated sighting surveys have been conducted in the western North Pacific since 2010 and additional surveys targeted towards Bryde's whales were planned for 2012 and beyond. - (2) Lower latitudinal waters in the eastern North Pacific will be covered during the IWC/POWER research program during 2013- 2015. - (3) There are currently no genetic samples for subarea 2 (east of 180°).
+It is expected that biopsy samples will be collected from Bryde's whales during the IWC/POWER research programme. - (4) New genetic samples have been obtained for sub-area 1 (west of 180°) during JAPRN II as well as other sources, but the data have yet to be analysed.